 \section{Introduction}

-Modern large language models (LLMs) are becoming increasingly capable, often performing challenging tasks at expert levels \citep{grattafiori2024llama, yang2024qwen2}.
-As these powerful models are deployed in real-world settings, it is crucial to understand not only what they can do but where they might go wrong.
-For instance, some LLMs may exhibit behaviors that are harmful or misleading.
+Modern large language models (LLMs) are becoming increasingly capable \citep{grattafiori2024llama, yang2024qwen2}.
+With their growing deployment in real-world settings, it is crucial to understand not only what they can do but where they might go wrong.
+For instance, LLMs may exhibit behaviors that are harmful or misleading.
 In particular, LLMs can sometimes form internal representations --- similar to humans' mental processes --- that provide deceptive answers to users or act in unexpected ways \footnote{We use anthropomorphic terms (e.g., thought, metacognition, deception) to describe LLM behavior and internal activations, without implying human-like neural mechanisms, consciousness, or philosophical equivalence between humans and LLMs.} \citep{azaria2023internal}.
-Understanding \citep{arditi2024refusal}, monitoring \citep{zou2023representation,he2024llm}, and controlling \citep{turner2023steering} these internal processes is thus a key step to ensure AI models remain transparent, safe, and aligned with human values \citep{bricken2023monosemanticity,hendrycks2021unsolved, shah2025approach}.
+Understanding \citep{arditi2024refusal}, monitoring \citep{zou2023representation,he2024llm}, and controlling \citep{turner2023steering} their internal processes is thus a key step to ensure LLMs remain transparent, safe, and aligned with human values \citep{bricken2023monosemanticity,hendrycks2021unsolved, shah2025approach}.

-It has been widely reported that LLMs can sometimes report the strategies they use to solve tasks (e.g., intermediate computations), but that they often fail to do so reliably.
-For instance, a recent paper \citep{lindsey2025biology} reported that when Claude 3.5 Haiku was asked to solve ``floor(5*(sqrt(0.64)))'', it correctly reported the intermediate steps it used to arrive at the answer, and these steps matched the model's actual internal computations.
-When asked to add 36 and 59, the same model internally activated numerous neural mechanisms (e.g., a ``sum-near-92'' mechanism), based on which it produced the correct answer; however, when it is asked to report its internal computations, it hallucinated intermediate steps that did not reflect its actual computations (e.g., the ``sum-near-92'' mechanism failed to be reported) \citep{lindsey2025biology}.
+LLMs can sometimes report the strategies (intermediate computations) they use to solve tasks, but at other times appear unaware of the strategies that guide their behavior.
+For instance, \citealp{lindsey2025biology} reported that when Claude 3.5 Haiku was asked to solve ``floor(5*(sqrt(0.64)))'', it correctly reported the intermediate steps it used to arrive at the answer, and these steps matched the model's actual internal computations.
+When asked to add 36 and 59, the same model internally activated numerous neural mechanisms (e.g., a ``sum-near-92'' mechanism), based on which it produced the correct answer; however, when asked to report its internal computations, it hallucinated intermediate steps that did not reflect its actual computations (e.g., the ``sum-near-92'' mechanism failed to be reported).
 This inconsistency suggests that LLMs can sometimes monitor and report their intermediate computations, but not in a reliable and consistent way as tasks and contexts vary.